Blockstream/gdk/docs/source/gdk-json.rst

 Describes the status of a GA_auth_handler.
 Returned by `GA_auth_handler_get_status`.

+All status JSON contains a ``"name"`` element with the name of the handler being invoked.

-The data returned depends on the current state of the handler, as follows:
+The remaining data returned depends on the current state of the handler, as follows:

 * ``"done"``: